dportik/dadi_pipeline/Goodness_of_Fit/README.md

 ---------------------------------

-## Purpose:

-Perform goodness of fit tests for demographic models using dadi.
+Perform goodness of fit tests for demographic models.
+This workflow is a component of the `dadi_pipeline` package.

-This tool is designed to work with the Python package [dadi](https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
-You'll need to be familiar with how dadi works, and some of the basic syntax for writing dadi scripts with python.
-A good resource for all dadi-related questions is the [user group](https://groups.google.com/forum/#!forum/dadi-user).
-Before attempting to use these scripts, read over the user manual for dadi and try running the program with the example files.

-## Overview:
+## General Overview:

-This is meant to be a general use script to run dadi to perform simulations and goodness of fit tests for any model on an afs/jsfs with one to three populations.
+This is meant to be a general use script to run `dadi` to perform simulations and goodness of fit tests for any model on an afs/jsfs with one to three populations.
 To use this workflow, you'll need a SNPs input text file to create an allele frequency or joint site frequency spectrum object.
 Alternatively, you can import a frequency spectrum of your own creation, editing the script appropriately (see dadi manual).
 The user will have to edit information about their allele frequency spectrum, and a #************** marks lines in the `Simulate_and_Optimize.py` that will have to be edited.
 The frequency spectrum object can be unfolded or folded, which requires minimal script changes (see Caveats section).

 The user provides a model and the previously optimized parameters for their empirical